jeremytammik/ElementOutline/README.md

 <img src="img/birdseye_view_toilets.png" alt="Toilets" title="Toilets" width="300"/>

-In end effect, we generater a discionary mapping an element id or unique id to a list of space delimited pairs of X Y vertex coordinates in millimetres.
+In end effect, we generate a dictionary mapping an element id or unique id to a list of space delimited pairs of X Y vertex coordinates in millimetres.

 ## <a name="cmdextrusionanalyzer"></a>CmdExtrusionAnalyzer